richardschoen/howtostuff/installmkdocsibmi.md

 # How to install MKDocs on IBM i
 MKDocs is an open source Python static site generator for creating documentation using Markdown syntax documents.
 No database required.

+This is a quick way to establish a departmental knowledgebase with shareable system and process documentation.

+A MKDocs project directory structure could also be turned into a git project if desired so the entire site would be versioned in a git repository.

 ## Visit the MKDocs site
 https://www.mkdocs.org